 (a) a reference to a house or new house is a reference to a house that is or is intended to be used by the person to whom the assistance is to be given as a home for himself and his family (if any) but does not include a reference to a house of which the value (exclusive of the value of the land on which it is or is to be erected) exceeds such sum as is determined by the Minister for the purposes of this paragraph by notice published in the Government Gazette;

-(b) “new house” has the meaning given to that term in section 3 of the Housing Loan Guarantee Act 1957.
+(b) new house has the meaning given to that term in section 3 of the Housing Loan Guarantee Act 1957.

 (3) For the purposes of subsection (2)(a) the Minister may determine different sums in respect of houses in different areas of the State.